Discover the changes CISA has made to their Cyber Security Evaluation Tool and what it could mean for your business.

 - Validate accuracy of user inputs

-- Ensure compliance with organizational or regulatory cybersecurity policies and procedures
+- Assure compliance with organizational or regulatory cybersecurity policies and procedures

-- Ensure implementation of cybersecurity enhancements or mitigation techniques
+- Assure implementation of cybersecurity enhancements or mitigation techniques

 - Identify all known cybersecurity vulnerabilities

-With no cost to end users, the CSET assessment can and should be used by organizations in all sectors to effectively evaluate their ICS and IT networks.
+With no cost to end users, the CSET assessment can be used by organizations in all sectors to evaluate their ICS and IT networks.

-If you think your organization might benefit from the CSET assessment, here are step-by-step instructions to get the process started:
+If you think your organization might benefit from the CSET assessment, here are step-by-step instructions to get started:

 - DHS Catalog of Control Systems Security: Recommendations for Standards Developers